-"Events provide businesses a personal way to build relationships with their target audiences, build brand recognition and loyalty," added Myke Nahorniak, co-founder and CEO of Localist.
-"LinkedIn messages, Facebook status updates and tweets cannot replace the meaningful connections made through in person communication.
-Plus, event content allows brands to further understand their customers through audience insights — providing the intel to make smarter long-term marketing decisions and build stronger relationships."
+"Events provide businesses a personal way to build relationships with their target audiences [as well as] build brand recognition and loyalty," added Myke Nahorniak, co-founder and CEO of Localist.
+"LinkedIn messages, Facebook status updates and tweets cannot replace the meaningful connections made through in-person communication."

-One thing to consider when hammering out details is how you can involve your local community in the event, said Gina Argento, president and CEO of Broadway Stages.
+Be sure to involve the local community as well, said Gina Argento, president and CEO of Broadway Stages.

 "We always use local vendors for catering needs, various rentals and many other crucial aspects to planning a business event," Argento said.
 "By doing this, we are supporting the local community and giving them the opportunity to network and expand their businesses."